vice president of enterprise technology

 Challenge faced that only tech people would understand

-“Not letting Big Data get the best of you.”
-Braden said.
+“Not letting Big Data get the best of you,” Braden said.
 “All companies tend to be data hoarders, and your first instinct as an IT leader is to keep throwing more and more [storage area network] space at the problem.
-But that rocket will go all the way to the moon if we let it.
 You know you’re in trouble when your data storage footprint starts to exceed that of the U.S. Library of Congress.
-That’s where effective data-deduplication and all-flash storage comes to the rescue.”
+That’s where effective data deduplication and all-flash storage comes to the rescue.”

 Commodore VIC20.
-“But the computer that I bonded with the most as a young kid was an Apple II in 1981.
-They cost thousands of dollars back then, and I begged my parents to cash in a savings bond that my aunt had given me in the 1970s.”
+“But the computer that I bonded with the most as a young kid was an Apple II in 1981.”

 Braden graduated from DePauw University in 1990 with a bachelor’s in international business and Spanish.
-The internet/PC revolution changed his path.
-“I got my first full-time IT job in 1995 and immediately realized IT was where I was meant to be,” he said.
+The internet/PC revolution was still a few years away, but when it arrived, it changed his path.
+“I got my first full-time IT job in 1995 and immediately realized IT was where I was meant to be,” Braden said.
 He supplemented his income in the early years of his career as an infantry officer for the Indiana Army National Guard.
 He continued his IT career with stops in banking and food manufacturing in Fort Wayne before moving to Westfield for IMMI in 2014.
-“Going back to get my master’s in IT management from [Western Governors University] was one of the best decisions I’ve ever made.”

 My job would be easier if …